Joseph Stiglitz: Life and career

-He also gives classes for a double-degree program between Sciences Po Paris and École Polytechnique in 'Economics and Public Policy'.
-He has chaired The Brooks World Poverty Institute at the University of Manchester since 2005.
-Stiglitz is widely considered a New-Keynesian economist, although at least one economics journalist says his work cannot be so clearly categorised.
+He teaches classes for a double-degree program between Sciences Po Paris and École Polytechnique in Economics and Public Policy.
+He has chaired the Brooks World Poverty Institute at the University of Manchester since 2005.
+Stiglitz is widely considered a New-Keynesian economist, although at least one economics journalist says his work cannot be so clearly categorized.

 Stiglitz has played a number of policy roles throughout his career.
 He served in the Clinton administration as the chair of the President's Council of Economic Advisers (1995–1997).
-At the World Bank, he served as senior vice-president and chief economist from 1997 to 2000.
+At the World Bank, he served as a senior vice-president and the chief economist from 1997 to 2000.
 He was fired by the World Bank for expressing dissent with its policies.
 Stiglitz has advised American president Barack Obama, but has criticized the Obama Administration's financial-industry rescue plan.
 He said whoever designed the Obama administration's bank rescue plan is "either in the pocket of the banks or they're incompetent."

-In October 2008, he was asked by the President of the United Nations General Assembly to chair a commission drafting a report on the reasons for and solutions to the financial crisis.
+In October 2008, he was asked by the President of the United Nations General Assembly to chair a commission drafting a report on the reasons for and solutions to the 2008 financial crisis.
 In response, the commission produced the Stiglitz Report.

-On July 25, 2011, Stiglitz participated in the "I Foro Social del 15M" organized in Madrid, expressing his support to 15M Movement protestors.
+On July 25, 2011, Stiglitz participated in the "I Forro Social del 15M" organized in Madrid, expressing his support to the 15M Movement protestors.

 Stiglitz was the president of the International Economic Association from 2011 to 2014.

 On September 27, 2015, the United Kingdom Labour Party announced that Stiglitz was to sit on its Economic Advisory Committee along with five other world-leading economists.

+Stiglitz serves on the Executive Advisory Board of the World.Minds Foundation, contributing to global ethical discussions on science, society, and responsibility.